-The various MIC5010 functions are controlled via a logic block connected to the input pin 3.
-When the input is low all functions are turned off for low standby current, and the gate of the power MOSFET is also held low through $500\Omega$ to an N-channel switch.
+The various MIC5013 functions are controlled via a logic block connected to the input pin 1.
+When the input is low, all functions are turned off for low standby current and the gate of the power MOSFET is also held low through 500Ω to an N-channel switch.
 When the input is taken above the turnon threshold (3.5V typical), the N-channel switch turns off and the charge pump is turned on to charge the gate of the power FET.
 A bandgap type voltage regulator is also turned on which biases the current sense circuitry.

-The charge pump incorporates a 100kHz oscillator and onchip pump capacitors capable of charging 1 nF to 5V above supply in $60\mu S$ typical.
-With the addition of 1nF capacitors at C1 and C2, the turn-on time is reduced to $25\mu S$ typical.
-The charge pump is capable of pumping thegate up to over twice the supply voltage.
-For this reason a zener clamp (12.5V typical) is provided between the gate pin 8 and the source pin 6 to prevent exceeding the $V{GS}$ rating of the MOSFET at high supplies.
+The charge pump incorporates a 100kHz oscillator and onchip pump capacitors capable of charging 1nF to 5V above supply in 60μ s typical.
+The charge pump is capable of pumping the gate up to over twice the supply voltage.
+For this reason, a zener clamp (12.5V typical) is provided between the gate pin 6 and source pin 4 to prevent exceeding the V{GS} rating of the MOSFET at high supplies.

-The current sense operates by comparing the sense voltage at pin 5 to an offset version of the source voltage at pin 6.
-Current I4 flowing in threshold pin 4 is mirrored and returned to the source via a $1 \mathrm{k}\Omega$ resistor to set the offset or trip voltage.
-When (V\SENSE-V\SOURCE) exceeds V\TRIP , the current sense trips and sets the current sense latch to turn off the power FET.
-An integrating comparator is used to reduce sensitivity to spikes on pin 5.
-The latch is reset to turn the FET back on by "recycling" the input pin 3 low and then high again.
+The current sense operates by comparing the sense voltage at pin 3 to an offset version of the source voltage at pin 4.
+Current 12 flowing in threshold pin 2 is mirrored and returned to the source via a $1k\Omega$ resistor to set the offset, or trip voltage.
+When ($V{SENSE} - V{SOURCE}$) exceeds V{TRIP} , the current sense trips and sets the current sense latch to turn off the power FET.
+An integrating comparator is used to reduce sensitivity to spikes on pin 3.
+The latch is reset to turn the FET back on by "recycling" the input pin 1 low and then high again.

-A resistor $R{TH}$ from pin 4 to ground sets I4, and hence $V{TRIP}$ .
-An additional capacitor $C{TH}$ from pin 4 to ground creates a higher trip voltage at turn-on, which is necessary to prevent high in-rush current loads such as lamps or capacitors from false-tripping the current sense.
+A resistor R{TH} from pin 2 to ground sets I2, and hence V{TRIP} .
+An additional capacitor C{TH} from pin 2 to ground creates a higher trip voltage at turn-on, which is necessary to prevent high in-rush current loads such as lamps or capacitors from false-tripping the current sense.

-When the current sense has tripped, the fault pin 14 will be high as long as the input pin 3 remains high.
+When the current sense has tripped, the fault pin 8 will be high as long as the input pin 1 remains high.
 However, when the input is low the fault pin will also be low.